dictadata/storage-junctions/docs/junctions/mssql-junction.md

 `MSSQLJunction` constructor takes an options object with the following fields.

-`{Object} encoding` - an Engram or plain object containing a Fields property with column definitions, optional.
+`{object} encoding` - an Engram or plain object containing a Fields property with column definitions, optional.

-`{Boolean} bulkLoad` - MSSQLJunction.store() and MSSQLWriter will use bulk load when possible, default is false.
+`{boolean} bulkLoad` - MSSQLJunction.store() and MSSQLWriter will use bulk load when possible, default is false.

-`{Object} auth` - a plain object containing connection authentication information.
+`{object} auth` - a plain object containing connection authentication information.
 See also auth_entries.json file.

-`{String} auth.username` - username for the database connection.
+`{string} auth.username` - username for the database connection.

-`{String} auth.password` - password for the database connection.
+`{string} auth.password` - password for the database connection.

 ## Examples